Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 ## Archive a Feature Toggle {#archive-a-feature-toggle}

-:::caution Deprecation notice
+:::caution Removal notice
-This endpoint is deprecated.
+This endpoint was removed in v5.
 Please use the [project-based endpoint to archive toggles](/reference/api/legacy/unleash/admin/features-v2.md#archive-toggle) instead.
 :::